DPS leader admits new district will not survive unless school choice is hindered

 Lansing, MI – A key figure in the debate over legislation to reform the Detroit Public Schools today confirmed the primary purpose of the Detroit Education Commission is to control and manage student enrollment in serving the interests of the new traditional school district over charter public schools.

-In today’s edition of The Detroit News, Judge Steven Rhodes, DPS Transition Manager, confirmed the “traditional school district’s future hinges on limiting the number of competing charter schools…and it will be more challenging for DPS to sRhodesucceed without some kind of control over the opening of new charter schools.”
+In today’s edition of The Detroit News, Judge Steven Rhodes, DPS Transition Manager, confirmed the “traditional school district’s future hinges on limiting the number of competing charter schools…and it will be more challenging for DPS to succeed without some kind of control over the opening of new charter schools.”

 “Judge Rhodes has admitted what we’ve been saying for over a year – that the purpose of the DEC is to prop up the new traditional district at the expense of parental choice,” said Gary Naeyaert, Executive Director of the Great Lakes Education Project (GLEP).
 “While consistently disavowed by Mayor Duggan, The Coalition and other stakeholders, this fact is buried in the fine print of SB 710 and has now been confirmed by the state’s top internal authority,” Naeyaert continued.